 - Double your typical estimated time when working for others.
 Better to under-promise and over-deliver, than over-promise and miss deadlines.

-- Learn to delegate!Delegating effectively requires the support of others who understand and honor this style and on whom you can rely to finish well.
+- Find others who focus on completing things and on whom you can rely to finish well.

 These are just a few ways to use your Perfectionist Plus time management style preference to create a more pleasing workflow experience.